osmzoso/dft/README.md

 ## Discrete Fourier Transform (DFT)

-The Discrete Fourier Transform (DFT) of a complex time-domain signal can be expressed in terms of its real and imaginary parts by breaking down both the signal and the complex exponential.
+The **Discrete Fourier Transform (DFT)** is a mathematical technique used to convert a sequence of values (usually in the time domain) into a sequence of complex numbers (representing the frequency domain).
+Essentially, it helps to decompose a signal into its constituent frequencies, showing how much of each frequency is present in the original signal.

-### Formula for the DFT:
+### Formula:

 Given a signal $x(n) = x_r(n) + i \cdot x_i(n)$, where:
 - $x_r(n)$ is the real part of the signal.